6 Nights of England

 Day 5.
 The Lakes and Beatrix Potter.

 There is more to the Lakes District than its world famous natural environment.
 There are many towns and villages to explore, whether nestled in valleys or on the side of a lake.
 Coniston, Windermere, Ambleside and Grasmere each have their own story to tell.

 Beatrix Potter’s Gallery at Hawkshead contains original artwork of her most famous drawings and watercolours.
 Also on display are some of Beatrix’s personal possessions.
 Visit Hill Top Farm, the home of Beatrix, purchased after the success of the Tales of Peter Rabbit.

 Day 6.
 Yorkshire Dales, Fountains Abbey and York Minster.
-Overnight York.

 Enjoy the outstanding scenery of deep valleys, rich hay meadows and grassy hills as well as working farms.
 Known as ‘James Herriot Country’, the park covers 680 square miles and is home to castles and ancient monasteries.

 Nestled in a wooded valley stands the awe-inspiring ruins of Fountains Abbey, built in the 12th century by an austere order of Cistercian monks.
 The Abbey now forms part of an extraordinary 18th century water garden featuring moon-shaped pools, temples and cascades.